intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 # PPML (Privacy Preserving Machine Learning)

-Analytics-Zoo provides an end-to-end PPML platform for Big Data AI.
+To preserving privacy during data application, especially in AI applications, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI.

 ## PPML for Big Data AI

+ Based on Intel SGX and other security technologies, Analytics-Zoo ensure the whole Big Data & AI pipeline are fully protected by secured enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

-To take full advantage of the value of big data, especially the value of private or sensitive data, customers need to build a trusted platform under the guidance of privacy laws or regulation, such as [GDPR](https://gdpr-info.eu/).
+To take full advantage of big data, especially the value of private or sensitive data, customers need to build a trusted platform under the guidance of privacy laws or regulation, such as [GDPR](https://gdpr-info.eu/).
 This requirement raises a big challenge to customers who already have big data and big data applications, such as Spark/SparkSQL, Flink and AI applications.
 Migrating these applications into privacy preserving way requires lots of additional efforts.

 To reslove this problem, Analytics-Zoo chooses [Intel SGX (Software Guard Extensions)](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html), a widely used [TEE (Trusted Execution Environment)](https://en.wikipedia.org/wiki/Trusted_execution_environment) technology, as main security building block for this PPML platforms.
 Different from other PPML technologies, e.g., [HE (Homomorphic Encryption)](https://en.wikipedia.org/wiki/Homomorphic_encryption), [MPC (Multi-Party Computation) or SMC (Secure Multi-Party Computation)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and [DP (Differential Privacy)](https://en.wikipedia.org/wiki/Differential_privacy), Intel SGX performs well on all measures (security, performance and utility).